CS1632-Fall2024/supplementary-exercise-4-dockers-FierdCS/README.md

     driver = new ChromeDriver(options);
 ```

-Please do the same for ConnectTest.java, or you can choose to remove that test
-entirely since it is subsumed by D3Test.
-Commit and push all these changes and
+Commit and push all these changes and the Docker CI workflow will trigger
-the Docker CI workflow will trigger immediately.
-Now, most likely, all the
+immediately.
+Now, most likely, all the workflow will be successful.
+For
-workflow will be successful.
-For good measure, let's try running the workflow
+good measure, let's try running the workflow a few more times manually by
-a few more times manually by triggering it using the "Run workflow" button.
+triggering it using the "Run workflow" button.
+You will notice that every
-You will notice that every so often the workflow will fail.
-If you peek inside
+so often the workflow will fail.
+If you peek inside a failing run, you will
-a failing run, you will see something like this at the end of mvn test:
+see something like this at the end of mvn test:

 ```
 Results :